gammarf/grf_sphinx/server.rst

 A server hosts an arbitrary number of *clusters*.
 Clusters are groupings of stations.
 There may be a different cluster per city, for example.

-Clusters are composed of *stations*.
+Clusters are composed of one or more stations.
 A station is identified by a *stationid* which is unique to both the cluster and the server.
 Because a stationid is unique to the server, users in different clusters can message each other and request remotetasks from one another across cluster boundaries (using the GRF client).
 All stations on a server will appear on the map, regardless of which cluster they are a part of.

 Web Interface